HelifeWasTaken/VimTek/README.md

 - Use 4 spaces for indenting
 - Show trailing whitespaces
 - Expand `<Tab>` to four spaces
-- Filetype is c (When Header is set)

 ## Differences with the original repository